noahch/ganilla_for_recommender/README.md

 # ganilla_for_recommender

-Experiments by noah and yves
+Experiments by yves and noah

-THIS CODE IS FROM https://github.com/giddyyupp/ganilla/ Modified for a recommender system

 Run test.py
 ``` bash